collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 git fetch (fetch updates and branches to your clone), git merge
 $ git fetch <remote-name>
 $ git merge <remote-name>/<branch-name>

+$ git pull is moot in situations working with <remote-name>/<branch-name> because have already fetched

 git pull (combination of git fetch and git merge in one command, commit local work before running command, might need to resolve merge conflict)
 $ git pull <remote-name>/<branch-name>